miharothl/VRND-Night-At-Museum/README.md

 Video:
 - Museum.mov

-# My Night at the Museum Project
+# Night at the Museum

 After the Puzzler which I created as part of my coursework with Udacity I created a new mobile VR experience named the Night at the Museum.
 This time the